LuisFGomez/lfg-ctest/README.md

-# LFG Test - C99-Compatible Test and Mocking Framework
+# lfg-ctest - C99-Compatible Test and Mocking Framework

 A comprehensive, easy-to-use, zero-dependency, C99-compatible test framework with mocking built in.